 210km – 2hrs 30min from Sydney

 We’ve been going to Port Stephens for a long time and we still love it.
-Adjacent to the Hunter Valley, this coastal community is home to some great little local secrets.
+Adjacent to the Hunter Valley and Newcastle, this coastal community is home to some great little local secrets.

 We also love going a bit further round the bay to Corlette.
 Here the beaches are usually quieter and Bagnalls Beach is one of the very few off-leash dog-friendly beaches.

 8. Orange: country town with all the food!

 Ever since our friend moved to Orange, west of Sydney and the Blue Mountains, we like to visit this growing country town as much as possible.

 There are a few places to stay here – especially on AirBnB or Stayz – but a real hatful of places to eat at.
 Check out our essential guide to Orange and our Whirlwind Guide to Orange for more details.

 And if you want somewhere really different, we absolutely loved our Sunday brunch at the Old Convent.

 Best of all, there are some excellent wineries in Orange.
 Here are our top 7.